Learn

 Who is this article for?

-Whether you’re a social media influencer (no-one has defined that term) or not, it’s worth thinking about how we can be safe, thoughtful, and respectful when discussing personal finance online.
+Whether you’re a social media influencer (no one has defined that term) or not, it’s worth thinking about how we can be safe, thoughtful, and respectful when discussing personal finance online.

 That’s where Pearler wants to be as helpful as possible - enabling everyday people to benefit from an open discussion about money.
 Talking about money should be general and safe, and we should remember that it’s personal.
 In other words, what’s right for you may not be right for someone else.

-As such, this article is for everyday people who are on a lifelong journey to build wealth alongside friends, family, colleagues, online communities, even that gym buddy you chat to but have forgotten their name and you met them so long ago you can’t now ask.
+As such, this article is for everyday people who are on a lifelong journey to build wealth alongside friends, family, colleagues, online communities, and even that gym buddy you chat to but have forgotten their name and you met so long ago you can’t now ask.

 But what about social media influencers?